otacke/h5p-todo/README.md

 - [H5P User Score](https://github.com/otacke/h5p-user-score) Plugin for WordPress to display H5P scores in pages and posts
 - [H5P Resize Pulse](https://github.com/otacke/wp-h5p-resize-pulse) Plugin for WordPress to hackish-ly fix issues with H5P in lightboxes, tabs, or accordions

+## Currently:
+- Waiting for release confirmation for two new content types
+- Working on something on my own type that a couple of people may be missing

 ## Ideas and todos

 ### Replace 'title' attribute